 Level 1: Discovering Italian Wine™

 Discovering Italian Wine™ is an introductory-level certificate program for those with little experience with Italian wines.
 It is designed to take three weeks of study online, followed by an online exam.
 Those who successfully pass the exam receive a certificate of achievement.
-The course was developed by Italian Wine Central and is administered by the Napa Valley Wine Academy.
-It is open to members of the trade and interested consumers.
+The course was developed by Italian Wine Central and is open to members of the trade and interested consumers.

 Below are some frequently asked questions about the Level 1 course.